pathminder/pathminder.github.io/_classes/warder-sworn-defender.md

   - name: shared counter
     type: Ex
     levels: [3]
-    text: At 3rd level, the warder’s ability to protect those around him expands to allow him to use readied counters with a range of personal to protect another as long as he is adjacent to their position.
+    text: At 3rd level, the warder's ability to protect those around him expands to allow him to use readied counters with a range of personal to protect another as long as he is adjacent to their position.
 If the counter is unsuccessful, then the protected ally must rely on their own defenses.
 He may use this with no daily limit, but only as often as he has an immediate action to initiate a counter.
 Additionally, in the defense of a ward she may use her defensive intercept ability as part of the same immediate action to use a shared counter.
 This ability functions with the Extended Defense class feature.

   - name: bonus feat
     levels: [8, 13, 18]